top of page

 About Me

-Then something else took over -- what Jung called the individuation process began to unfold -- and led me to vocations more central to myself even than playing third base.
-At the University of Maryland, I discovered a strong academic bent and graduated summa cum laude.
-A few years later, a religious conversion led me to Chicago to join a Roman Catholic religious order.
+In young adulthood, I spent time in both politics and journalism – pretty natural for a guy who grew up in Washington, D.C.
+But something else soon took over – and what Jung called the individuation process began to unfold.
+In college, I discovered a strong academic bent.
+Later, a religious conversion led me to Chicago to join a Roman Catholic religious order.
 During seminary, I sought some counseling and the person I trusted to suggest a therapist sent me to a Jungian analyst.
-This changed my life.

 • co-founded the AIDS Pastoral Care Network in 1985